GiraffeLars/NonoSharp/README.md

 // There are also some events provided game.CellStateChanged += (s, e) => {
     Console.WriteLine("A cell has changed states");

-    // Include using NonoSharp.Events to gain access to the event args };
+};
 ```